...a difficult conversation?

 So, for example, a parent might say to an adult child: “We’re doing some financial planning with our financial adviser, and they’ve asked us to think about a few issues…..”

-Or an adult child might say to a parent: “We’ve been doing some succession planning with our financial adviser, and the conversation got me thinking.
+Or an adult child might say to a parent: “We’ve been doing some estate planning with our financial adviser, and the conversation got me thinking.
 Have you been through a similar process?”

 In most cases, both “excuses” will have a root of truth, because we will look at the financial issues around inheritance, end-of-life care and so on in our first meeting with every client, and then revisit them annually.